Why Cyberloafing is a Spiritual Problem for Christian Writers

-Now, more than ever, we need to make the most of our time if we are writing Christians books that we hope will bring salt and light to our sin weary world.
+Now, more than ever, we need to make the most of our time if we are writing Christian books that we hope will bring salt and light to our sin-weary world.

 But it’s not easy.
 Christian writers are just as likely to engage in cyberloafing as anyone else.

 What is cyberloafing?
 You may not have heard the term before, but you have done it.

 It’s when you’re working away in a high productivity mode and suddenly a demon within you says, “It’s time to check Facebook.”